Getting started with gratia

 Plotting

 gratia provides the draw() function to produce plots using the ggplot2 📦.
-To draw the estimated smooths from the GAM we fitted above, use
+To plot the estimated smooths from the GAM we fitted above, use

 draw(m)